russelsantos19/100-days-of-code/r1-log.md

 ### R1D85
 Today I apply the MVVM architecture, separate the model and other changes I made, across all the components I made in the past.
 I learn that when a project is getting bigger, a little change in your code takes time to do.

+### R1D86
+I'd finished updating and applying MVVM architecture to all the components of my Veterinary Website.
+I can finally begin a new feature for my website.
+I'll share the link here once this website was finished.